Gramo

 Improvement: General UI/UX clean up

 The UI was contributing to inefficiency.
 For example, users would have to hunt for the ISRC field.
 Even though it was the first form field they always filled, it was the 5th field down.
-Additionally, several other issues were apparent such as misaligned fields and inconsistent component sizes.
-The poor UI negatively impacted overall UX because the UI was inconsistent and unpredictable.
-Thus, a general UI cleanup was also in order.
+Misaligned fields and inconsistent component sizes further hurt usability.
+The inconsistent and unpredictable layout impacted the overall user experience, so a general UI cleanup was necessary.

 Old Designs